weikio/mcp-server/README.md

   - Database change tracking
 - Developer-friendly tools with VS Code integration and CLI
 - Enterprise-ready with monitoring, observability, and security features

-## Project Vision

-An intelligent assistant that guides developers through the complete integration lifecycle using Apache Camel and Weik.io, from planning through implementation, testing, and deployment.

 ## Current State